What's a Credit Card Cash Advance?

 Cost of a Cash Advance

-Cash advances come with a cash advance fee and typically have higher interest rates than the interest rate for purchases.
+Cash advances have a higher cost than regular transactions.
+You'll be charged a cash advance fee and, usually, a higher interest rates than you'd pay for purchases.
 The cash advance fee can be charged as a percentage of the cash advance or a flat rate.
 For example, your credit card issuer may charge a fee of 5% of the advance or $10, whichever is greater.
 Check your credit card terms to confirm the exact fee you'll pay for cash advances.

 Cash advances don't have a grace period, meaning interest begins accruing on the balance as soon as the transaction is completed.
 This is true even when you pay your balance in full and start the billing cycle with a zero balance.
 You'll always pay a finance charge on a cash advance even if you pay it in full when your billing statement comes.
 To reduce the amount of interest you pay on a cash advance, pay it off as soon as possible, even if that means paying before your billing statement comes.